 We next used indicator analysis to identify the taxa unique to each mixing regime.
 Indicator analysis is a statistical method used to determine if taxa are found significantly more frequently in certain pre-determined groups of samples than in others.
 In this case, the groups were defined by mixing regime, and normalization was applied to account for different numbers of samples in each group.
 OTUs were grouped at every taxonomic level, and all taxonomic levels were run in the indictor analysis at once to account for differences in the ability of these levels to serve as indicators (for example, the order Actinomycetales is a stronger indicator of polymictic lakes than the phylum Actinobacteria).
 An abundance threshold of 500 reads was imposed on each taxonomic group.
-The full table of results from the indicator analysis is available in the supplemental material, while a few indicator taxa of interest are highlighted here.
+The full table of results from the indicator analysis is available in as Dataset S1, while a few indicator taxa of interest are highlighted here.

 The lineage acI is a ubiquitous freshwater group, with specific clades and tribes showing a preference for bog lakes in previous studies (20, 21).
 Our dataset shows a further distinction of acI by mixing regime in epilimnia; acI-A tribes were found predominantly in meromictic lakes, with exception of Phila, which is an indicator of polymictic lakes.
 Tribes of acI-B, particularly OTUs belonging to acI-B2, were indicators of dimictic lakes.
-Methylophilales, a putative methylotroph, was also an indicator of dimictic lakes, as was putative sulfate reducer Desulfobulbaceae.
-The phyla Planctomyces, Omnitrophica (formerly OP3), OP8, and Verrucomicrobia were found more often in meromictic lakes, as were putative sulfate reducers Syntrophobacterales and Desulfobacteraceae.
-Indicators of polymictic lakes include ubiquitous freshwater groups such as Limnohabitans, Polynucleobacter (PnecC), betI-A, and verI-A. These indicator taxa likely reflect the environmental conditions unique to each mixing regime.
+Methylophilales, a putative methylotroph, was also an indicator of dimictic lakes, as was the putative sulfate reducing family Desulfobulbaceae.
+The phyla Planctomyces, Omnitrophica (formerly OP3), OP8, and Verrucomicrobia were found more often in meromictic lakes, as were putative sulfate reduceing taxa belonging to Syntrophobacterales and Desulfobacteraceae.
+Indicators of polymictic lakes include ubiquitous freshwater groups such as Limnohabitans, Polynucleobacter (PnecC), betI-A, and verI-A. Thus, despite the observed variability and differences between lakes, layers, and years, we detected a core community composed of ubiquitous freshwater bacterial groups.
+Additionally, we identified indicator taxa endemic to groups of sites defined by mixing frequency.

 Lifestyles of freshwater lineages

-Even though OTUs do not show the same trends each year, they do possess patterns that are consistent between years and lakes.
-We quantified mean abundance when present, persistence (defined as the proportion of samples containing the group of interest), and the coefficient of variation for lineages classified using the freshwater taxonomy, metrics which have been previously used to categorize OTUs (22, 23).
-Using only these well-defined freshwater groups allowed better taxonomic resolution as we summed the abundances of OTUs by their lineage classification.
-(19)Lifestyle traits of lineages were consistent across both lakes and years.
-Low persistence was associated with high variability, and low variability was associated with high abundance (Figure 5, Figure S).
+Because of the observed variability in bacterial community dynamics, we next asked if individual OTUs showed consistent levels of abundance, persistence, and variability.
+We defined these metrics as mean abundance when present, the proportion of samples containing the group of interest, and the coefficient of variation for lineages classified using the freshwater taxonomy, respectively.
+These metrics have been previously used to categorize OTUs (22, 23).
+Using only well-defined freshwater groups allowed better taxonomic resolution as we summed the abundances of OTUs by their lineage classification.
+We note that lineage is very roughly analogous to family in our provisional freshwater taxonomy (19).
+Lifestyle traits of lineages were consistent across both lakes and years.
+Low persistence was associated with high variability, and low variability was associated with high abundance (Figure 5, Figure S7).
 We rarely observed “bloomers,” situations where a clade had both high abundance and low persistence; one potential reason for this could be that true “bloomers” drop below the detection limit of our sequencing methods when not abundant.
 Most freshwater lineages were highly persistent at low abundances with low variability.
 Lineage gamIII of the Gammaproteobacteria was an exception, with low persistence, low abundance, and high variability.
 Lineages gamI and verI-A occasionally also exhibited this profile.
 Lineages betII and acI were highly abundant and persistent with low variability, consistent with their suggested lifestyles as ubiquitous freshwater generalists (12, 21).
+Even though OTUs did not show the same abundance dynamics each year, they did exhibit patterns that are consistent between years and lakes.

 Discussion